woosaaahh/sj.nvim/README.md

 - When there are no matches, the pattern in the cmdline will have a different color ;
-- When you use `max_pattern_length` and you reach that length limit, the labels color will change to indicate that the next key should be for a label and not for the pattern.
+- When you use `max_pattern_length` and you reach that length limit, the labels color will change to indicate that the next key should be for a label and not for the pattern ;
   (When reaching this limit, no need to type `:` before the label)
+- You can use an empty separator `separator = ""` which will avoid the need to type an extra character but will reduce the number of available labels.

 ### Configuration